 For those arriving by air, Billings has an international airport and transportation can be provided to and from the airport and a car will be provided for the student for the duration of their stay.
 For those driving in, Click Here for directions.
 Housing

 For your convenience, in One-on-One workshops, Clark can provide housing, free of charge, in his log cabin studio and this includes the night before your workshop begins as well as the night after it finishes.
-The private room is furnished with shower, sink, refrigerator, telephone and bed with linens.
-For group workshop you own accomodations need to be secured and major motels are located within 10 minutes of the studio.
+The private room is furnished with shower, sink, refrigerator, TV, telephone and bed with linens.
+For group workshops your own accomodations need to be secured and major motels are located within 10 minutes of the studio.
 RV space is also available near the studio if desired.
 Food

 Breakfast, lunch, coffee and snacks will be provided and you're on your own for dinner.
 Many restaurants are within 10 minutes of the studio.
 Materials